Channel Partner GTM Strategy for B2B Technology Companies

 Step 1: Define Your Channel Strategy Before Recruiting Partners

-Before you recruit a single partner, answer these questions:
+Before recruiting a single partner, answer four questions:

 • What role do you want partners to play?
-Lead generation?
-Full-cycle sales?
-Implementation?
-Ongoing management?
-Each role requires different partner types and different programme structures.
+Lead generation, full-cycle sales, implementation, ongoing management?
+Each role requires different partner types and programme structures.

 • What does your ideal partner look like?
-Just as you have an ICP for customers, you need an ICP for partners.
-What size?
-What specialisation?
-What customer base?
-What geographic coverage?
+You need an ICP for partners — size, specialisation, customer base, geography.

 • What value do you offer partners?
-Why should a partner invest their time and resources in selling your product instead of the dozen competing products on their desk?
-If your answer is "our product is better," that's not enough.
-Partners need margin, deal support, marketing resources, and confidence that you'll invest in the partnership long-term.
+Why should they invest selling time in your product instead of the dozen competitors on their desk?
+"Our product is better" isn't enough — partners need margin, deal support, marketing resources, and long-term commitment.

 • How will channel interact with direct sales?
-This is where most channel programmes create internal conflict.
-If your direct sales team and your channel partners are competing for the same accounts, your programme will implode.
-Define clear rules of engagement before anyone starts selling.
+If direct reps and channel partners compete for the same accounts, your programme will implode.
+Define rules of engagement before anyone starts selling.

 Step 2: Build Your Partner Tiers

-Most mature partner programmes use a tiered structure that rewards investment and performance.
-A common model has three tiers.
+Most mature programmes use a three-tier structure that rewards investment and performance.

-Foundation or Registered tier.
+Foundation / Registered tier.
 Low barrier to entry.
-Partners get basic access to your product, marketing materials, and a deal registration system.
-Margins are standard.
-This tier is for partners who want to test the relationship before committing.
+Basic access, marketing materials, deal registration.
+Standard margins.
+For partners who want to test the relationship before committing.

-Silver or Growth tier.
-Partners at this level have completed certification, sourced a minimum number of deals, and demonstrated competence.
-They get better margins, dedicated partner support, co-marketing funds, and access to more advanced enablement resources.
+Silver / Growth tier.
+Partners who have completed certification, sourced a minimum number of deals, and demonstrated competence.
+Better margins, dedicated support, co-marketing funds, advanced enablement.

-Gold or Premier tier.
-Your top partners.
-They've hit significant revenue targets, have certified technical staff, and are strategically aligned with your GTM goals.
-They get the best margins, executive sponsorship, joint business planning, and priority access to new products and programmes.
+Gold / Premier tier.
+Top partners — hit significant revenue targets, certified technical staff, strategic alignment.
+Best margins, executive sponsorship, joint business planning, priority access to new products.

-The tier structure should create a clear incentive for partners to invest more in your product.
-Each tier should offer meaningfully better economics and support — enough that partners feel motivated to advance.
+The tier structure must create a clear incentive to advance.
+Each level should offer meaningfully better economics and support.

 Step 3: Create Your Partner Agreement